Occam's razor: Biology

 Zoology provides an example.
 Muskoxen, when threatened by wolves, form a circle with the males on the outside and the females and young on the inside.
 This is an example of a behavior by the males that seems to be altruistic.
-The behavior is disadvantageous to them individually but beneficial to the group as a whole and was thus seen by some to support the group selection theory.
+The behavior is disadvantageous to them individually but beneficial to the group as a whole; thus, it was seen by some to support the group selection theory.
 Another interpretation is kin selection: if the males are protecting their offspring, they are protecting copies of their own alleles.
 Engaging in this behavior would be favored by individual selection if the cost to the male musk ox is less than half of the benefit received by his calf – which could easily be the case if wolves have an easier time killing calves than adult males.
 It could also be the case that male musk oxen would be individually less likely to be killed by wolves if they stood in a circle with their horns pointing out, regardless of whether they were protecting the females and offspring.
 That would be an example of regular natural selection – a phenomenon called "the selfish herd".

 Systematics is the branch of biology that attempts to establish patterns of relationship among biological taxa, today generally thought to reflect evolutionary history.
 It is also concerned with their classification.
 There are three primary camps in systematics: cladists, pheneticists, and evolutionary taxonomists.
 Cladists hold that classification should be based on synapomorphies (shared, derived character states), pheneticists contend that overall similarity (synapomorphies and complementary symplesiomorphies) is the determining criterion, while evolutionary taxonomists say that both genealogy and similarity count in classification (in a manner determined by the evolutionary taxonomist).